 Sometime in the early 1890s, the Buffalo shops were closed, and all production centralized at Athens.
 It is unknown what happened to the Buffalo shops after the closure.

-For many of the largest bridges, engineer George S. Morrison was hired as Chief Engineer and worked directly with Union Bridge Company.
-Mississippi River bridges at Alton (1894), St. Louis (1890), Memphis (1892) and Winona (1891) all used Morrison, as well as Leavenworth (1893) and Nebraska City (1887) over the Missouri River and Cairo (1889) over the Ohio River.
+For many of the largest bridges, engineer George S. Morison was hired as Chief Engineer and worked directly with Union Bridge Company.
+Mississippi River bridges at Alton (1894), St. Louis (1890), Memphis (1892) and Winona (1891) all used Morison, as well as Leavenworth (1893) and Nebraska City (1887) over the Missouri River and Cairo (1889) over the Ohio River.

 While it is likely that there are many more Union Bridge Company spans out there, the most well known structures are the massive bridges over the major rivers.
 While some still remain, most of these structures have since been replaced.